A performative lecture with Emilio Williams

 $10 Members / $15 Non-Members · In English · Walk-ins welcome!

 54 W. Chicago Avenue

-A surprising and hilarious history of maverick Americans who crossed the ocean in search of freedom, inspiration and fun!
+A surprising and hilarious history of American mavericks who crossed the ocean in search of freedom, inspiration, and fun!

 Emilio Williams divides his time between Paris and Chicago, where he is a Teaching Fellow at the School of the Art Institute.
 He is currently working on a non-fiction book about the forgotten stories of the 7th arrondissement in the Parisian Left Bank.
 His award-winning theater plays have been produced and published internationally to much critical acclaim.
 In his previous life as a journalist, he worked for CNN in Atlanta and Washington DC.